-The (starting) position (bit) of the AvailabilityCombinationId for the indicated IAB-DU cell (iab-DU-CellIdentity) within the DCI payload.
+The (starting) position (bit) of the availabilityCombinationId for the indicated IAB-DU cell (iab-DU-CellIdentity) within the DCI payload.
 If positionInDCI-AI-RBGroups is not configured, it applies to the availabilityCombinationId included in availabilityCombinations and in availabilityCombinationsRBGroups.
 If positionInDCI-AI-RBGroups is configured, it applies to the availabilityCombinationId included in availabilityCombinations.